espressif/esp-idf/docs/api/mem_alloc.rst

 code internally allocates memory with ```pvPortMallocCaps(size, MALLOC_CAP_8BIT)``` in order to get data memory that is byte-addressable.

+Because malloc uses this allocation system as well, memory allocated using pvPortMallocCaps can be freed by calling the standard ```free()``` function.

 Internally, this allocator is split in two pieces.
 The allocator in the FreeRTOS directory can allocate memory from tagged regions: a tag is an integer value and every region of free memory has one of these tags.
 The esp32-specific code initializes these regions with specific tags, and contains the logic to select applicable tags from the